How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Go ahead and grab your phone and start documenting every water stain, warped floorboard, and that weird musty smell in the corner.

 Photos are also necessary because three months from now, you’ll forget half of what you saw today.
-Don’t just check the obviously damaged areas.
+Don’t just check the damaged areas.

 Step 2: Choose A Selling Strategy